kyrolloszakaria/Automation_Scripts/README.md

 ### Prerequisites

-1- install python
+1- install python <br />
-2- turn off 'manage app excution alliases' from your settings.
+2- turn off 'manage app excution alliases' from your settings.<br />
-3- Allow less secure apps in you email settings.
+3- Allow less secure apps in you email settings.<br />

 ### Installing

-1- Clone this repo into your local Machine.
+1- Clone this repo into your local Machine.<br />
-2- Install all dependencies required in Mail_Auto.py 3- create private.py file with username and password field to store your credentials.
+2- Install all dependencies required in Mail_Auto.py<br />
+3- create private.py file with username and password field to store your credentials.<br />
-4- Have fun!
+4- Have fun!<br />